Pseudochazara cingovskii: Habitat and behavior

-The distribution of P. cingovskii is restricted to the Pletvar Massif and nearby mountains near Vitolište in Macedonia.
-This species inhabits arid, rocky slopes primarily composed of pale colored metamorphic rocks like marble and gneiss, with sparse vegetation, at altitudes between 700 and 1700 metres.
-P. cingovskii is univoltine, which fly during July and August.
+P. cingovskii is restricted to the Pletvar Massif and nearby mountains near Vitolište in Macedonia.
+This species inhabits arid, rocky slopes primarily composed of pale metamorphic rocks such as marble and gneiss, with sparse vegetation, at altitudes between 700 and 1700 metres.
+P. cingovskii is univoltine, flying during July and August.
 It feeds exclusively on plants from the Poacae family.
-Geographically, there are no significant regional variations noted due to its restricted distribution area, which is under 10 km^2.
-Threatened by mining, these butterflies show very limited migration.
+Geographically, no significant regional variations are noted, due to its restricted distribution area, under 10 km^2.
+Threatened by mining, these butterflies show limited migration.

+Its habitat is scattered with white limestone rocks where it is very difficult to see due to its very pale underside, camouflaging in.
+The butterfly is facing endangerment, due to marble quarrying in its habitat.

+This endemic species is the most threatened butterfly species in Europe, and active conservation efforts are vital for sustaining a healthy population size.